namukang/extension-starter-kit/README.md

 An example content script is included in `src/contentScripts/example.ts`.
 Webpack outputs processed files as `[name].bundle.js`, so in `manifest.json`, the content script is loaded as `example.bundle.js`.

-Visit `example.com` and open the console to see the example content script in action.
+After loading Extension Starter Kit, visit http://example.com and open the console to see the example content script in action.

 ## Development